williamfgc/williamfgc.github.io/_posts/2020-07-22-first-project-julia-language.md

 I'm a long time user of Fortran, C++, C, and I have used Python, R, Matlab, and Java in the past, mostly for scientific computing projects.
 I'm far from being an expert in any language and I just try to keep up with project needs.
 These days I'm mostly using C++ and Python.

 This is important to point out because people with different backgrounds may have completely different opinions or I could just be dead wrong.
-It could also help the reader come up with its own mental mapping to some the features Julia "borrow" from other languages as I describe in the [Julia syntax and other languages](#julia-syntax-and-other-languages) section.
+It could also help the reader come up with its own mental mapping to some the features Julia "borrows" from other languages as I describe in the [Julia syntax and other languages](#julia-syntax-and-other-languages) section.

 ## How did I come across Julia?